 - Self-registration: Are users able to sign up for coursework on their own and based on their own schedule?
 In some cases, such as if training is a required part of a role, this feature may not be as essential, but as your Customer Training Program grows, your content offerings will likely change as well.

-- Integrations: Customer education teams do not exist in a vacuum – they often also report into sales, customer success, finance, and other departments.
-Therefore, an effective CTP is one that integrates with your other systems of record, spanning teams and departments.
+Customer education teams do not exist in a vacuum – they often also report into sales, customer success, finance, and other departments.
+Therefore, an effective customer education program is one that integrates with your other systems of record, spanning teams and departments.

 Incorporating customer onboarding, training, and certification data into your other business systems will enable you to track the impact of education on customer health and engagement, not to mention allowing education teams to evaluate how their program is contributing to the bottom line.
 Common integrations for customer education data include:

 - Customer relationship management (CRM) systems like Salesforce Marketing automation platforms like Marketo, HubSpot, and Pardot

 - Customer success software like Gainsight and Totango

 - Data and analytics platforms (further detail in the next section)